 Have a tree advisory committee, a tree care plan, dedicated annual expenditures for its program, an Arbor Day observance, and service learning projects.

 The Tree City USA Growth Award is awarded by the Arbor Day Foundation to recognize higher levels of tree care by participating Tree City USA communities.
 The Growth Award highlights innovative programs and projects, increased commitment resources for urban forestry, and provides an opportunity to share new ideas and successes across the country.
-Lakeland has received the Growth Award 8 times.
+As of 2017, Lakeland has received the Growth Award 8 times.

 The Tree City USA and Growth Award programs are sponsored by the National Arbor Day Foundation in cooperation with the National Association of State Foresters and the USDA Forest Service.

 Lakeland's Commitment to Preserving Nature for Future Generations

 The Lakeland Troop 10006, 1st grade Daisies (Girl Scouts) helped plant the permanent Christmas tree at IH Park.
 Special thanks to Troop 10006 for helping Lakeland meet requirements for our 2019 Tree City USA accreditation!
 Lakeland Currents

 Celebrating Arbor Day with a tree planting at City Hall Park (left).
 Regional Urban Forester Shawn Posey presented Lakeland Elementary School fifth-grader Jonas Ilgunaitis with the Arbor Day Poster Contest award (right), March 23, 2013.